yasinsametkaraca/microservices-architecture-project/microservices_project/README.md

 ``Consumer``: Application that receives the messages.

 ``Queue``: Stores messages that are consumed by applications

+#### What is a Message Broker?
+A message broker is an intermediary service between producers and consumers that acts as a communication hub between different systems or components.
+It is responsible for routing messages from senders to receivers as well as transforming and filtering messages based on rules and criteria .

+Message brokers are middleware systems that aid the exchange of messages between different systems or applications.

+#### What is a Message Queue?
+A message queue is a popular messaging pattern used in distributed systems.
+It is a mechanism that enables different software components or systems to communicate and exchange data asynchronously.
+It operates by allowing producers to send messages to a queue, which consumers then retrieve in a FIFO (first-in, first-out) order.
+This allows applications to send and receive messages or data without requiring both applications to be active and available at the same time.
+Instead, messages are stored in a queue until the receiving application is ready to process them.

 ## How to run the project: